ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/studio/overview/settings/etl.markdown

 - `Force replicate all indexes and transformers`
 - `Skip Index Replication` - for the current destination
 - `Transitive Replication` - marks what document types should be replicated:
-	- Changed only - locally
+&emsp;&emsp;- Changed only - locally
-	- Changed and replicated - from other sources
+&emsp;&emsp;- Changed and replicated - from other sources

-{WARNING: Warning: Failover not supported in ETL}
+{WARNING: Warning: Failover behavior}
-An important consideration with filtered replication is that because the data is filtered, a destination that is using filtered replication isn't a viable fallback target, and it will not be considered as such by the client.
+An important consideration with ETL is that because the data is filtered and possibly transformed, a destination that is using this feature isn't a viable fallback target, and it will not be considered as such by the client.
 If you want failover, you need to have multiple replicas, some with the full data set and some with the filtered data.
 {WARNING/}